wenjian80/ociapm/README.md

 6. Enabled db management in Observability & Management->Database Management->Administration
 7. Performance hub and awr explorer will be enabled for the databse vm.
 6. Service metrics can also be use and build own dashbaord. https://docs.oracle.com/en-us/iaas/Content/Dashboards/home.htm
+7. Howver pdb not supported.
+Workaorund is to create extneral db then pdb can be shown, so not a problem till pdb is supported.

 ## OCI APm open tracing for php